stfc/cloud-deployed-apps/docs/DEPLOYING_CLUSTER.md

 > This documentation assumes that you already have a kubernetes cluster.
 To create a cluster, see [Cluster API Setup](https://stfc.atlassian.net/wiki/spaces/CLOUDKB/pages/211878034/Cluster+API+Setup)

 > [!TIP]
-> Make sure you have a floating IP allocated to be used for ingress for ArgoCD.
+> Make sure you have a floating IP allocated if you are planning to use ingress.

 **Starting From Scratch:** Start from [Deploying a new cluster](#deploying-a-new-cluster)